by Justine Deputy

 - Cream: Coconut milk substitutes really well for any creamy item.
 Soup, whipped cream, etc.

 - Pizza: This gets its own category because I couldn’t live without it.
 We have pizza night once a week.
-We buy the dough at the grocery store and make them ourselves.
+We buy the dough and make them ourselves.
 The more toppings and flavors the better.
 My husband makes some amazing pizzas!
 Whole Foods also sells vegan slices and you can order a vegan pizza to go.

 - Cheeses: Miyoko, Kite Hill, and Treeline are a few brands of nut cheeses that I have tried that are delicious!